 Native to Peru, lucuma is a fruit tree.
-The fruit, or the “gold of the Inca,” resembles the shape and size of an avocado or mango, but as its nickname hints, has a rich golden color.
+The fruit, or “gold of the Inca,” resembles the shape and size of an avocado or mango, but, as its nickname hints, has a rich golden color.

-Unlike most fruits, the lucuma is not juicy, but has a dry and meaty texture, much like the yolk of a hard-boiled egg.
+Unlike most fruits, the lucuma is not juicy and instead has a dry and meaty texture, much like the yolk of a hard-boiled egg.
 While you can eat this fruit raw, discarding the skin and seeds, it is usually sold and consumed as a powder.
-Because of its sweet flavor, lucuma powder is often used as a sugar substitute.
+Due to its sweet flavor, lucuma powder is often used as a sugar substitute.

 Where Did Lucuma Originate?

 Lucuma is an ancient plant found in high, dry elevations of mainly Peru.
-This plant can also be found in western Chili and even less often in Ecuador.
+This plant can also be found in western Chile and even less often in Ecuador.

 Archaeologists have found the lucuma plant on ceramics in burial sites of indigenous people in this area.
 Until recently, this plant was greatly unknown by anyone outside of its main region.
 Some have tried to grow this plant in other areas, with little success.